smyrgeorge/sqlx4k/README.md

 Looking to build efficient, cross-platform applications with Kotlin Native.

 > [!IMPORTANT]
-> The project is in a very early stage; thus, breaking changes and bugs should be expected.
+> The project is in a very early stage; thus, breaking changes should be expected.

 📖 [Documentation](https://smyrgeorge.github.io/sqlx4k/)